aprilu555/major-project/proposal.md

 # Project Proposal

 ## Description
-I have decdeid to make a puzzle sliding game for my major project.
+I have decided to make a puzzle sliding game for my major project.
 I made a sinple version of one puzzle for my 2d arrays assignment.
 To build on top of it, I am going to add more features to my game.

 ## Need to Have List